How an airplane engine gets made

 Rolls-Royce is keen to stress that the Trent XWB is fuel-efficient, as well as reliable.
 It's apparently got a 15% fuel consumption advantage compared to the original Trent engine.

-Plus, it's quiet -- even if it even if just one of its 68 high pressure turbine blades generates 50,000 horsepower at take-off -- the equivalent of a Formula 1 car.
+Plus, it's quiet -- even if each of the 68 high pressure turbine blades generates 800 horsepower at take off -- the equivalent of a Formula 1 car.

+There are 68 blades and in total at take off they produce 50,000hp.

 It's the general surreptitious nature of the airplane engine that means airline passengers, unless they're self-confessed AV Geeks, probably don't think much about the mechanics of what's getting them off the ground.